Future water services delivery system

 - Small wastewater plant cost efficiency case studies

-The Department has developed a range of factsheets to provide key information about the Bill.
+The Department has developed a range of factsheets to provide key information about this legislation.
+These are currently being updated to reflect amendments made during the legislative process.

 - Water service delivery arrangements (PDF, 260KB)